Estimated reading time: 8 minutes, 9 seconds

 - Pilot gas line

-Then I used my soldering iron to remove the button then filed off the back to see the button.
+Then I used my soldering iron to remove the button and then filed off the back to see the button.
 Then I soldered the two brass parts. the straight one to the edge and the curved one to the center of the button.
 This was harder than it looked because all the parts are small.
 All better now.

 Bonus Round Questions?